-What do we mean by sustainability?
+Our approach to sustainability includes social, economic, and environmental dimensions.
 During the fall gatherings of Sustainability Faculty Fellows, we introduce multiple definitions and frameworks for sustainability including:

 - The Earth Charter

 - Kate Raworth's Doughnut Model of Social and Planetary Boundaries

 We also introduce Fellows to Project Drawdown's Climate Solutions.